What Is Fleece & How Sustainable Is It?

 There’s also BPAs.
 Anything made from plastic could technically contain bisphenol-A, which has been linked to all sorts of reproductive and other health disorders.
 Fortunately, most eco fleece companies, like Patagonia and LL Bean, claim it is BPA free but always worth a check if you’re buying from an unknown brand.

-One last major disadvantage to fleece (recycled or not) and any other synthetic fiber is that they don’t biodegrade.
+One last major disadvantage to fleece (recycled or not) and any other synthetic fabrics is that they don’t biodegrade.
 Period.
 This makes it all the more important to temper our fleece consumption and be extra mindful about it’s end of life outcome.

 They’ve also been associated with microplastics in our waterways.
 Each time a fleece garment is washed, it can release up to 1,900 bits of plastic into water ecosystems.
 However, these can be avoided by using a microplastic catching wash bag like the Guppy Friend.
 We use ours with every wash and it’s super easy!